Melvinfused/Amusement-Park-Carnival-Management-Booking-Platform/README.md

 # Amusement Park Carnival Management Booking Platform

 This web development project was created by me for a college assignment.
-This was my first project, and it provides functionality for both clients and administrators to manage bookings and activities at an amusement park carnival.
+This was my first project, and it provides functionality for both clients and administrators to manage bookings and activities at an amusement park or carnival setting.

 ## Features